carineribeirost/carineribeirost/README.md

 ## Hi there 👋

 My name is Carine Ribeiro and I am chemistry PhD scholar working on my cheminformatics and machine learning skills.
 I'm here to share codes and concepts I have learned!
-Feel free to explore!
+Feel free to explore and ask questions, I'd love to help!

 ---